 The Physical Agility Test (PAT) is designed to measure strength, agility and endurance.
 The exam is in compliance with the Georgia Certified Firefighters Physical Agility Test and will consist of a stair climb, ladder extension, ventilation exercise, hose advance, rescue drag and ladder removal/replacement.
 The test is a timed exercise and the applicant must complete the entire test is seven minutes or less.

 Step 5 - Final Interview

 Once the recruiting process has been completed and the pool of candidates has been narrowed, a roster of eligible fulltime and/or part-time firefighter candidates will be compiled.
 If an opening for a fulltime/part-time firefighter occurs, the eligible applicants will be be invited to participate in final interviews.

 Step 6 - Conditional Offer of Employment

-A conditional offer of employment will be made to qualified applicants once an opening is available.
+A conditional offer of employment will be made to a qualified applicant following the final interview.
 This offer is contingent upon the applicant successfully completing and passing the remaining steps of the hiring process.

 Step 7 - Background Investigation